-- Attendance policy: Regular attendance is highly recommended, but roll will not be taken formally.
-You are responsible for all material covered and announcements made in class, whether or not you attend class.
+- Calculator policy: You are allowed to use a graphing calculator (such as TI-83) on all assignments and exams.
+Symbolic calculators (such as TI-89) may not be used on exams. - Attendance policy: Regular attendance is highly recommended, but roll will not be taken formally.
+Whether or not you attend class you are responsible for all material covered, homework turned in, quizzes taken, and announcements made in class.
 If you will miss class for a religious reason, you must notify me within the first two weeks of the semester. - Disability policy: If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), located in Room 309 of 804 University Avenue, or call (315) 443-4498 for an appointment to discuss your needs and the process for requesting accommodations.
 ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.